-The legal acts also require reporting in the AIR on evaluations that have been done in the programme area during the previous years.
+The legal acts also require reporting in the AIR on the evaluations that have been done in the programme area during the previous years.
 This covers all studies relevant for a given RDP area.
 For example, there could be studies conducted by research institutes or universities in the area of climate change, biodiversity, local development, or business development, which provide useful information on RDP beneficiaries and territories.
 Findings of such studies have to be summarised in the AIR.
 They can be further used for evaluation purposes in case of low/no uptake.

-Small programmes with a small population of beneficiaries (typically in RDPs of multiregional Member States) may find it difficult to quantify result indicators and answer the relevant evaluation questions using quantitative methods, due to a lack of data.
+Small programmes with a small population of beneficiaries (typically in RDPs of multi-regional Member States) may find it difficult to quantify result indicators and answer the relevant evaluation questions using quantitative methods, due to a lack of data.
 However, the CMES requirements are minimalistic and must be applied in the evaluation of small programmes as well.
 In this situation, the whole population of beneficiaries must be taken into consideration when calculating the indicators and answering EQ.
-To comply with these requirements qualitative research may be also conducted to answer the EQs.
-Furthermore, the RDP evaluation should in each case focus on the assessment of the level of achievement of RDP targets and milestones.
+To comply with these requirements qualitative research may also be conducted to answer the EQs.